kernelsmith/about/README.md

 ### Bio

 Kernelsmith is a "jack-of-all" trades.
-He has a BS in aeronautical engineering from Rensselaer Polytechnic Institue in Troy, NY and an MA in Management of Information Systems from the University of Great Falls, MT.
-He also started an MS in Computer Science from Johns Hopkins University, but decided that playing with his kids and hacking were more important.
+He has a BS in aeronautical engineering and an MA in Management of Information Systems.
+He also started an MS in Computer Science, but decided that playing with his kids and hacking were more fun and important.
 Josh spent the first decade of his professional career as an officer in the U.S. Air Force where he had many odd jobs including nuclear ICBM launch officer, systems engineer, and action officer for a 3-star general.
 Most importantly however, he was lucky enough to land at the 92d Information Warfare Aggressor Squadron (later Information Operations Squadron).
 At the 92d (yes, that's how the military says 92nd), he was finally allowed to get his hands dirty with vulnerability assessments, pentests, and red teaming.
 Post-military, he became a security engineer at the Johns Hopkins Univ.
 Applied Physics Lab (JHUAPL) doing and learning all sorts of cool stuff, most of it classified, but also started contributing to the Metasploit Framework.
-Josh was very humbled to become both a Metasploit developer and a security researcher at the Zero Day Initiative where he gets to reverse engineer all sorts of cool 0-day and architect and implement solutions to challenges facing the "world's largest, vendor-agnostic, bug bounty program".
+Josh was very humbled to become an external Metasploit developer as well as a security researcher at the Zero Day Initiative where he got to reverse engineer all sorts of cool 0-day vulnerabilities and architect and implement solutions to challenges facing the "world's largest, vendor-agnostic, bug bounty program".

 ## Background